mjosaarinen/lwaes_isa/README.md

 | RV64B	| 	yes	| shift	|	2	|	24	|	12	|	3	|	3	|

-We can see that the best selection of method indeed depends on the relative cost of multiplication.
-Assuming that other instructions to have unit cost and ignoring loops etc, we have:
+We can see that the best selection of algorithms depends on the relative cost of multiplication.
+Assuming that other instructions have unit cost and ignoring loops etc, we have:

 | **Arch** | **Karatsuba**	| **Reduce**	| **MUL=1** | **MUL=2** | **MUL=3** | **MUL=6** |